rexspare/vamotask/README.md

 3. View real-time status updates and delivery information
 4. Contact drivers or track live delivery (UI ready for backend integration)

+## NOTE

+1. UI was made with cursor